An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Enumeration of all minimal connected edge dominating sets

 \begin{lemma} Let $X$ and $Y$ be a pair of minimal connected edge dominating sets such that $X \neq Y$.
 Suppose that $G[X \cup Y]$ has a cycle.
 Then, $X$ has a neighbor $Z$ that satisfies $\distor{X}{Y} > \distor{Z}{Y}$. \end{lemma}

-Note that in the above case, $Z$ is obtained by adding an edge on a cycle in $G[X \cup Y]$.
-Hence, we need to show the remaining case that $G[X \cup Y]$ has no cycles.
-Moreover, if $G[X \cup Y]$ has at least two connected components, it contradicts that both $X$ and $Y$ are connected edge dominating sets since every edge $e \in X$ is not dominated by $Y$.
+Next, we need to show the remaining case that $G[X \cup Y]$ has no cycles.
+Note that if $G[X \cup Y]$ has at least two connected components, it contradicts that both $X$ and $Y$ are connected edge dominating sets since every edge $e \in X$ is not dominated by $Y$.
 Thus, $G[X \cup Y]$ is a tree.

-Let $e$ be an edge $X\setminus Y$ in $G[X]$.
-Now, we consider the type-III neighbor of $X$ with respect to $e$.
-The following lemma shows that $e$ is a pendant edge. \begin{lemma} Let $X$ and $Y$ be minimal connected edge dominating sets.
-If $G[X \cup Y]$ is a tree, then any edge in $X \setminus Y$ is a pendant edge in $G[X]$. \end{lemma} \begin{proof} We prove by contradiction.
-Suppose that $e = \set{u, v} \in X \setminus Y$ is not a pendant edge in $G[X]$.
+Let $e$ be an edge $X\setminus Y$.
+The following lemma shows that $e$ is a pendant edge in $G[X]$. \begin{lemma} Let $X$ and $Y$ be minimal connected edge dominating sets.
+If $G[X \cup Y]$ is a tree, then any edge in $X \setminus Y$ is a pendant edge in $G[X]$. \end{lemma} \begin{proof} We prove the statement of the lemma using contradiction Suppose that $e = \set{u, v} \in X \setminus Y$ is not a pendant edge in $G[X]$.
 Without loss of generality, $Y$ has an edge incident to $v$.
 Since $G[X\cup Y]$ is a tree, $Y$ has no edges incident to $u$.
 However, $X$ has an edge $f = \set{u, w}$ incident to $u$ since $e$ is not a pendant edge in $G[X]$.
-Since $Y$ is an edge dominating set, $Y$ has an edge incident to $w$.
-It contradicts that $G[X \cup Y]$ is a tree, and the statement holds. \end{proof}
+Since $Y$ is an edge dominating set, $Y$ has an edge $\set{w, x}$ incident to $w$.
+Since $Y$ is a connected edge dominating set, $G[Y]$ has a $w$-$v$ path that does not contain $e$ Thus, $G[X \cup Y]$ has at least two $w$-$v$ paths. it contradicts that $G[X \cup Y]$ is a tree, and the statement holds. \end{proof}

 Let $Z'$ be the type-III neighbor of $X$ with respect to $e \in X \setminus Y$ and $w$ be a pendant vertex in $G[X]$ that has $e$ as an incident edge.
 Since $G[X \cup Y]$ is a tree and $Y$ is an edge dominating set, $w$ has no pendant edges in $G$.
 Otherwise, it contradicts that $Y$ is an edge dominating set.
-Thus, we can pick $e$ for obtaining a type-III neighbor of $X$.
+Thus, we can pick $e$ as an edge for obtaining a type-III neighbor of $X$.
 However, $\distor{Z'}{Y} \ge \distor{X}{Y}$ may hold since the added edge set $F \subseteq Y$ may not holds.
-In the following, we show that we can remove edges in $F \setminus Y$ from $Z'$ by repeatedly obtaining type-I or type-II neighbors.
+In \Cref{lem:tree}, we show that we can remove edges in $F \setminus Y$ from $Z'$ by repeatedly obtaining type-I or type-II neighbors.